Russian drama 'Unclenching the Fists' wins Cannes prize

-CANNES, France, July 16 (Reuters) - Russian filmmaker Kira Kovalenko's "Unclenching the Fists" triumphed in the Un Certain Regard category at Cannes on Friday, winning the top prize in the more art-focused section of the film festival.
+CANNES, France (Reuters) - Russian filmmaker Kira Kovalenko’s “Unclenching the Fists” triumphed in the Un Certain Regard category at Cannes on Friday, winning the top prize in the more art-focused section of the film festival.

 The drama, which is based in a former mining town in Russia’s southern region of North Ossetia, tells the story of a young women trying to break free from her family’s grip.